SNodeC/snode.c/README.md

 As already mentioned above, for convenience each `SocketClient` class provides its own specific set of connect methods.
 The implementation of this specific connect methods rely on some connect methods common to all `SocketClient` classes.

-All `connect()` methods expect an *status callback* as argument which is called in case the socket has been created and connected to the peer or an error has occurred.
+All `connect()` methods expect a *status callback* as argument which is called in case the socket has been created and connected to the peer or an error has occurred.
 The signature of this callback is

 ```c++
 const std::function<void(const SocketAddress&, core::socket::State)>& onStatus)>